Complications after bariatric surgery

 Expert consultants for TMLT were generally supportive of the care provided by the general surgeon.
 One consultant did not understand why the duodenal switch procedure was performed on the patient, as there are complications related to this procedure.
 They believed the patient’s autopsy did not explain what caused the bowel ischemia and that portomesenteric venous thrombosis (PMVT) was the possible cause of death, but it could not be certain without a second autopsy.
 This same consultant believed the patient’s death was related to the initial bariatric procedure or the subsequent cholecystectomy.

-All of these consultants agreed that deep vein thrombosis (DVT) prophylaxis was indicated to treat the patient, but that literature does not definitely support that it would prevent PMVT or death.
+All of these consultants agreed that deep vein thrombosis (DVT) prophylaxis was indicated to treat the patient, but that literature did not definitively support that it would prevent PMVT or death.

-The plaintiff consultants were more critical of the general surgeon’s care.
-One expert believed the surgeon violated the standard of care by failing to provide DVT prophylaxis after the patient’s bariatric surgery.
+The plaintiff consultants believed the surgeon violated the standard of care by failing to provide DVT prophylaxis after the patient’s bariatric surgery.
 However, the American Society for Metabolic and Bariatric Surgeons states that “the ideal method of prophylaxis for VTE complications bariatric surgery has yet to be elucidated.”
 (1)

-Defense consultants were generally supportive of the insured’s care and thought the claim was defensible.
-They did agree that DVT prophylaxis should have been administered more often but noted that the patient did not die of DVT or pulmonary embolism.
+Defense consultants were generally supportive and thought the claim was defensible.
+They agreed that DVT prophylaxis should have been administered more often, but noted that the patient did not die of DVT or pulmonary embolism.
 They also did not believe it would have prevented PMVT because there is a lack of evidence that it does.
-One consultant believed that although blood thinner should have been used, there is no literature to support that it would have prevented the outcome.
-But this consultant also noted that the general surgeon should have documented why he did not prescribe anticoagulants.

 This case was settled on behalf of the general surgeon.